heatherlyrobert/vim_plugin/README.md

-#define    VER_NUM "2.0a"
+#define    VER_NUM "2.0b"
-#define    VER_TXT "advanced tags to match polymnia"
+#define    VER_TXT "updated to clear only files when initiating"